HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

 1. Open the **Task List** in **Visual Studio 2015** by selecting **View->TaskList**.

 1. Look for **Ex1Task6 - Step 1**.
 Double click on it and then uncomment the code.
+This is our list in which we will place our PlayerShot instances.

 	````C#
 	private readonly List<PlayerShot> _playerShots;
 	````

 1. Look for **Ex1Task6 - Step 2**.
-Double click on it and then uncomment the code.
+Double click on it and then uncomment the code so that we create the new *_playerShots* list.

 	````C#
 	_playerShots = new List<PlayerShot>();
 	````

 1. Look for **Ex1Task6 - Step 3**.
 Double click on it and then uncomment the code.
 This code is the entire **UpdatePlayerShots** method. you should see an error in the code. **AudioManager.Cue.PlayerShot** is not defined.
 We will get to that shortly.
+This is quite a large method.
+Its take is three fold.
+1) Adding *shots* to the list.
+But only if an interval has passed.
+We don't want the player to fire so fast the game is easy.
+2) Update the PlayerShot sprite so they move and 3) Remove any shots that are off the top of the screen.

 1. Look for **Ex1Task6 - Step 4**.
 Double click on it and then uncomment the code.
+This just makes sure that we call the method we just uncommented.

 	````C#
 	UpdatePlayerShots(gameTime);
 	````

-1. Look for **Ex1Task6 - Step 5**.
+1. We have methods to Update the shots.
+We now need to draw them.
+In this case we just loop through the items in the array and call playerShot.Draw.
+Look for **Ex1Task6 - Step 5**.
 Double click on it and then uncomment the code.

 	````C#
 	// draw the player shots